NREL/EnergyPlus/design/FY2018/NFP-Table-Refactor.md

 `iv1[3]` | `iv2[2]` | `iv3[3]` | `out[3][2][3]`
 `iv1[3]` | `iv2[2]` | `iv3[4]` | `out[3][2][4]`

+Alternatively, the output may be defined using the *Output Value \<x\>* fields below.

 ##### Field: External File Column Number

 The column number (starting at 1) in the CSV file corresponding to this output.

-##### Field: External File First Row Number
+##### Field: External File Starting Row Number

 The row number (starting at 1) in the CSV file where the data for this output begins.
 If there are not enough rows of data to fill out the full grid of data an error will be presented to the user.

 ##### Output Value \<x\>

-This field is repeated to capture the full set of output data in the table (if not otherwise defined in an external file).
+If not reading from an external file, this field is repeated to capture the full set of output data in the table (if not otherwise defined in an external file).
 The data for this particular output is ordered according to the order of the corresponding independent variables.
 For example, for three independent variables (`iv1`, `iv2`, `iv3`) with 3, 2, and 4 values respectively.
 The output values (`out[iv1][iv2][iv3]`) should be ordered as:

 `iv1` | `iv2` | `iv3` | `output`